-Joe - So Lila did you finish all the tasks that I assigned you to help the two of us learn the vocabulary words?
+Joe - So Lila did you finish studying the Computational Thinking vocabulary and use the Quizlet to help the us learn the vocabulary words?

 Lila - HAHA Joe, remember the two of us are in this together.
 One of our words is decomposition.